saini-nikhil/MealMaster/README.md

 ```

 ## Video Walkthrough of the project
-Attach a very short video walkthrough of all of the features [1 - 3 minutes]
+Attach a very short video walkthrough of all of the features [https://www.youtube.com/watch?v=W6VqDtofj-k]

-## Video Walkthrough of the codebase
-Attach a very short video walkthrough of the codebase [1 - 5 minutes]

 ## Features
 - User authentication using Firebase